apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.embed.timeline.server.port
-> <br>
+> Port at which the timeline server listens for requests.
+When running embedded in each writer, it picks a free port and communicates to all the executors.
+This should rarely be changed.<br>
 > `Default Value: 0`<br>
 > `Config Param: EMBEDDED_TIMELINE_SERVER_PORT`<br>

 ---

 > #### hoodie.consistency.check.max_interval_ms
-> Max interval time for consistency check<br>
+> Max time to wait between successive attempts at performing consistency checks<br>
 > `Default Value: 300000`<br>
 > `Config Param: MAX_CONSISTENCY_CHECK_INTERVAL_MS_PROP`<br>

 ---

 > #### hoodie.write.concurrency.mode
-> Enable different concurrency support<br>
+> Enable different concurrency modes.
+Options are SINGLE_WRITER: Only one active writer to the table.
+Maximizes throughputOPTIMISTIC_CONCURRENCY_CONTROL: Multiple writers can operate on the table and exactly one of them succeed if a conflict (writes affect the same file group) is detected.<br>
 > `Default Value: SINGLE_WRITER`<br>
 > `Config Param: WRITE_CONCURRENCY_MODE_PROP`<br>

 ---

-> #### hoodie.bulkinsert.schema.ddl
-> <br>
-> `Default Value: none`<br>
-> `Config Param: BULKINSERT_INPUT_DATA_SCHEMA_DDL`<br>

----

 > #### hoodie.delete.shuffle.parallelism
-> This parallelism is Used for “delete” operation while deduping or repartioning.<br>
+> Parallelism used for “delete” operation.
+Delete operations also performs shuffles, similar to upsert operation.<br>
 > `Default Value: 1500`<br>
 > `Config Param: DELETE_PARALLELISM`<br>

 ---

 > #### hoodie.embed.timeline.server
-> <br>
+> When true, spins up an instance of the timeline server (meta server that serves cached file listings, statistics),running on each writer's driver process, accepting requests during the write from executors.<br>
 > `Default Value: true`<br>
 > `Config Param: EMBEDDED_TIMELINE_SERVER_ENABLED`<br>

 ---

 > #### hoodie.base.path
-> Base DFS path under which all the data partitions are created.
+> Base path on lake storage, under which all the table data is stored.
 Always prefix it explicitly with the storage scheme (e.g hdfs://, s3:// etc).
-Hudi stores all the main meta-data about commits, savepoints, cleaning audit logs etc in .hoodie directory under the base directory.<br>
+Hudi stores all the main meta-data about commits, savepoints, cleaning audit logs etc in .hoodie directory under this base path directory.<br>
 > `Default Value: none`<br>
 > `Config Param: BASE_PATH_PROP`<br>

 ---

 > #### hoodie.avro.schema
-> This is the current reader avro schema for the table.
-This is a string of the entire schema.
-HoodieWriteClient uses this schema to pass on to implementations of HoodieRecordPayload to convert from the source format to avro record.
-This is also used when re-writing records during an update.<br>
+> Schema string representing the current write schema of the table.
+Hudi passes this to implementations of HoodieRecordPayload to convert incoming records to avro.
+This is also used as the write schema evolving records during an update.<br>
 > `Default Value: none`<br>
 > `Config Param: AVRO_SCHEMA`<br>

 ---

 > #### hoodie.table.name
-> Table name that will be used for registering with Hive.
+> Table name that will be used for registering with metastores like HMS.
 Needs to be same across runs.<br>
 > `Default Value: none`<br>
 > `Config Param: TABLE_NAME`<br>

 ---

 > #### hoodie.embed.timeline.server.async
-> <br>
+> Controls whether or not, the requests to the timeline server are processed in asynchronous fashion, potentially improving throughput.<br>
 > `Default Value: false`<br>
 > `Config Param: EMBEDDED_TIMELINE_SERVER_USE_ASYNC`<br>

 ---

 > #### hoodie.combine.before.upsert
-> Flag which first combines the input RDD and merges multiple partial records into a single record before inserting or updating in DFS<br>
+> When upserted records share same key, controls whether they should be first combined (i.e de-duplicated) before writing to storage.
+This should be turned off only if you are absolutely certain that there are no duplicates incoming,  otherwise it can lead to duplicate keys and violate the uniqueness guarantees.<br>
 > `Default Value: true`<br>
 > `Config Param: COMBINE_BEFORE_UPSERT_PROP`<br>

 ---

 > #### hoodie.embed.timeline.server.threads
-> <br>
+> Number of threads to serve requests in the timeline server.
+By default, auto configured based on the number of underlying cores.<br>
 > `Default Value: -1`<br>
 > `Config Param: EMBEDDED_TIMELINE_SERVER_THREADS`<br>

 ---

+> #### hoodie.diskmap.bitcask.compression.enabled
+> Turn on compression for BITCASK disk map used by the External Spillable Map<br>
+> `Default Value: true`<br>
+> `Config Param: DISK_MAP_BITCASK_COMPRESSION_ENABLED`<br>

+---

 > #### hoodie.consistency.check.max_checks
-> Maximum number of checks, for consistency of written data.
-Will wait upto 256 Secs<br>
+> Maximum number of checks, for consistency of written data.<br>
 > `Default Value: 7`<br>
 > `Config Param: MAX_CONSISTENCY_CHECKS_PROP`<br>

 ---

 > #### hoodie.combine.before.delete
-> Flag which first combines the input RDD and merges multiple partial records into a single record before deleting in DFS<br>
+> During delete operations, controls whether we should combine deletes (and potentially also upserts) before  writing to storage.<br>
 > `Default Value: true`<br>
 > `Config Param: COMBINE_BEFORE_DELETE_PROP`<br>

 ---

 > #### hoodie.datasource.write.keygenerator.type
-> Type of build-in key generator, currently support SIMPLE, COMPLEX, TIMESTAMP, CUSTOM, NON_PARTITION, GLOBAL_DELETE<br>
+> Easily configure one the built-in key generators, instead of specifying the key generator class.Currently supports SIMPLE, COMPLEX, TIMESTAMP, CUSTOM, NON_PARTITION, GLOBAL_DELETE<br>
 > `Default Value: SIMPLE`<br>
 > `Config Param: KEYGENERATOR_TYPE_PROP`<br>

 ---

 > #### hoodie.write.buffer.limit.bytes
-> <br>
+> Size of in-memory buffer used for parallelizing network reads and lake storage writes.<br>
 > `Default Value: 4194304`<br>
 > `Config Param: WRITE_BUFFER_LIMIT_BYTES`<br>

 ---

 > #### hoodie.bulkinsert.user.defined.partitioner.class
-> If specified, this class will be used to re-partition input records before they are inserted.<br>
+> If specified, this class will be used to re-partition records before they are bulk inserted.
+This can be used to sort, pack, cluster data optimally for common query patterns.<br>
 > `Default Value: none`<br>
 > `Config Param: BULKINSERT_USER_DEFINED_PARTITIONER_CLASS`<br>

 ---

 > #### hoodie.client.heartbeat.interval_in_ms
-> <br>
+> Writers perform heartbeats to indicate liveness.
+Controls how often (in ms), such heartbeats are registered to lake storage.<br>
 > `Default Value: 60000`<br>
 > `Config Param: CLIENT_HEARTBEAT_INTERVAL_IN_MS_PROP`<br>

 ---

-> #### hoodie.avro.schema.externalTransformation
+> #### hoodie.avro.schema.external.transformation
-> <br>
+> When enabled, records in older schema are rewritten into newer schema during upsert,delete and background compaction,clustering operations.<br>
 > `Default Value: false`<br>
 > `Config Param: EXTERNAL_RECORD_AND_SCHEMA_TRANSFORMATION`<br>

 ---

 > #### hoodie.client.heartbeat.tolerable.misses
-> <br>
+> Number of heartbeat misses, before a writer is deemed not alive and all pending writes are aborted.<br>
 > `Default Value: 2`<br>
 > `Config Param: CLIENT_HEARTBEAT_NUM_TOLERABLE_MISSES_PROP`<br>

 ---

 > #### hoodie.auto.commit
-> Should HoodieWriteClient autoCommit after insert and upsert.
-The client can choose to turn off auto-commit and commit on a “defined success condition”<br>
+> Controls whether a write operation should auto commit.
+This can be turned off to perform inspection of the uncommitted write before deciding to commit.<br>
 > `Default Value: true`<br>
 > `Config Param: HOODIE_AUTO_COMMIT_PROP`<br>

 ---

 > #### hoodie.combine.before.insert
-> Flag which first combines the input RDD and merges multiple partial records into a single record before inserting or updating in DFS<br>
+> When inserted records share same key, controls whether they should be first combined (i.e de-duplicated) before writing to storage.<br>
 > `Default Value: false`<br>
 > `Config Param: COMBINE_BEFORE_INSERT_PROP`<br>

 ---

 > #### hoodie.writestatus.class
-> <br>
+> Subclass of org.apache.hudi.client.WriteStatus to be used to collect information about a write.
+Can be overridden to collection additional metrics/statistics about the data if needed.<br>
 > `Default Value: org.apache.hudi.client.WriteStatus`<br>
 > `Config Param: HOODIE_WRITE_STATUS_CLASS_PROP`<br>

 ---

 > #### hoodie.markers.delete.parallelism
-> Determines the parallelism for deleting marker files.<br>
+> Determines the parallelism for deleting marker files, which are used to track all files (valid or invalid/partial) written during a write operation.
+Increase this value if delays are observed, with large batch writes.<br>
 > `Default Value: 100`<br>
 > `Config Param: MARKERS_DELETE_PARALLELISM`<br>

 ---

 > #### hoodie.consistency.check.initial_interval_ms
-> Time between successive attempts to ensure written data's metadata is consistent on storage<br>
+> Initial time between successive attempts to ensure written data's metadata is consistent on storage.
+Grows with exponential backoff after the initial value.<br>
 > `Default Value: 2000`<br>
 > `Config Param: INITIAL_CONSISTENCY_CHECK_INTERVAL_MS_PROP`<br>

 ---

 > #### hoodie.merge.data.validation.enabled
-> Data validation check performed during merges before actual commits<br>
+> When enabled, data validation checks are performed during merges to ensure expected number of records after merge operation.<br>
 > `Default Value: false`<br>
 > `Config Param: MERGE_DATA_VALIDATION_CHECK_ENABLED`<br>